Food Hygiene Rating Scheme

 Once the food business operator has taken action to correct any issues raised as a result of the inspection, they are entitled to apply to be re-scored.

-This request can be made at any time and the unannounced revisit will be carried out within 12 weeks of the request as long as the food business operator has provided sufficient evidence that the required improvements have been made.
+This request can be made at any time and the unannounced revisit will be carried out in line with the Council’s Rescore Timescale Request Procedure as long as the food business operator has provided sufficient evidence that the required improvements have been made.

 The food business operator must apply by submitting the Food Safety - Business revisit request form.